williampayne23/notes/Physics/B2/Symmetry and Relativity.md

 + Lines of simultaneity are parallel to the x-axis, their intersection with t define their position in time.
 + Lines of locality (I'm not sure what they're actually called but I think that works) are parallel with the t-axis.
 + A worldline is the trajectory of a physical body each segment is causally connected with the previous segment.
-+ A lorenx "boost" pushes the x and t axes closer to the null line.
++ A lorenz "boost" pushes the x and t axes closer to the null line.
 Time like and space like vectors will always be that way.

 ## I Am a 4-Vector and I'm Your Friend